SwiftGGTeam/the-swift-programming-language-in-chinese/index.rst

 Language Guide
 ++++++++++++++

-* The first half of a chapter on :doc:`LanguageGuide/Protocols`
+* Added the first half of a chapter on :doc:`LanguageGuide/Protocols`
 * Epic refactoring of the old Classes and Structures chapter into new chapters called :doc:`LanguageGuide/CustomTypes`, :doc:`LanguageGuide/Properties`, :doc:`LanguageGuide/Methods`, :doc:`LanguageGuide/Inheritance`, :doc:`LanguageGuide/Initialization`